 PSI Services administers these exams.
 They provide content outlines and other information to help applicants prepare for tests.

-Costs for Nevada contractor exams are $140 if you schedule both together, or $95 each if you schedule them separately.
-You can take the test in the Las Vegas, Reno, and Elko areas.
+Nevada contractor exams cost $140 if you schedule them together or $95 each if you schedule them separately.
+Testing is administered in the Las Vegas, Reno and Elko areas.

 General contractor license fees